filip-melka/data-science-portfolio/README.md

 ## Project 3: Will the Price Go Up Or Down?

+- `notebooks/stock-trading.ipynb`

 This project explores **predicting the daily movement of Apple Inc. (AAPL) stock** using historical price data.
 Features include past prices, returns, moving averages, and previous day information.
 A **Random Forest classifier** is trained to predict whether the stock will go **up or down** the next day.

+To test my Random Forest classifier, I am using Alpaca Paper Trading.

+- 👉 **You can check the value of my portfolio [here](https://how-rich-is-filip.vercel.app/)**